 Andrew Hauptman is the chairman of Andell Inc., a private investment firm and family office he controls with his wife, Ellen Bronfman Hauptman.
-Andell invests directly in both control and minority stakes in private and public companies and real estate.
-The firm also partners with top-tier investment managers around the globe.
-Andrew oversees the firm’s investment strategy, and is actively involved in Andell’s sports, real estate, media, and other operating businesses.
+Andell invests directly in private and public companies and real estate and acquires control and minority stakes.
+Andrew oversees the firm’s investment strategy and is actively involved in Andell’s operating businesses.

-Earlier in his career, Andrew worked as a senior executive with Universal Studios in London and played a key role in the oversight of its international operations, focusing primarily on the music and filmed entertainment groups.
-He also worked in restructuring and mergers and acquisitions with Alex.
+Earlier in his career, Andrew was a senior executive with Universal Studios in London and played a key role in the oversight of its international operations, focusing primarily in the music and filmed entertainment groups.
+Andrew also previously produced feature films through Andell Entertainment, including “State of Play,” starring Russell Crowe and “Millions,” directed by Danny Boyle.
+Prior to his time in the media industry, Andrew worked in restructuring and mergers and acquisitions at Alex.
 Brown & Sons in New York.

 Andrew holds a B.A. from Yale University and an M.B.A. from Harvard Business School.